PP-Module for LiFi Access Systems

 5.2.2 Security Audit (FAU)

-The TSF shall be able to generate an audit record of the following auditable events:
+The TSF shall be able to generate audit data of the following auditable events:

 1. Start-up and shutdown of the audit functions

-2. All auditable events for the [not specified] level of audit; and
+2. All auditable events for the [not specified] level of audit

 Per FAU_STG_EXT.1 in the Base-PP, the TOE must support transfer of the audit data to an external IT entity using a trusted channel.

-The TSF shall record within each audit record at least the following information:
+The TSF shall record within the audit data at least the following information:

 1. Date and time of the event, type of event, subject identity (if applicable), and the outcome (success or failure) of the event; and

-2. For each audit event type, based on the auditable event definitions of the functional components included in the PP/ST, [additional information defined in table for each auditable event, where applicable].
+2. For each audit event type, based on the auditable event definitions of the functional components included in the PP, PP-Module, functional package, or ST [additional information defined in auditable events tables for each auditable event, where applicable].

-There are no TSS evaluation activities for this SFR.
+There are no additional TSS evaluation activities for this component.

 Guidance

-There are no operational guidance activities for this SFR.
+There are no additional Guidance evaluation activities for this component.

 Tests